neuralmagic/deepsparse/docs/user-guide/deepsparse-docker.md

 limitations under the License.
 -->
 # How to Use DeepSparse With Docker
-Apart from installing DeepSparse with `pip` you can also set it up using [Docker](https://www.docker.com/), enabling you to start using DeepSparse immediately without the need to manually install all the required dependencies.
+DeepSparse is an efficient and powerful tool for running inference on sparse and quantized models.
+Apart from installing DeepSparse with `pip`, it can be easily set up using [Docker](https://www.docker.com/) which allows you to start using DeepSparse without having to manually install all the required dependencies.

+In this guide, you will learn how to use DeepSparse with Docker for various use cases, such as running an HTTP server, working with the `Engine`, using the `Pipeline`, and benchmarking DeepSparse's performance.

 The first step is to pull the `deepsparse` image from the GitHub Container Registry.